Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 - Pick OU:

-Baylor has gone 17-14-0 against the spread, while Creighton's ATS record this season is 14-15-0.
-The Bears have hit the over in 17 games, while Bluejays games have gone over 12 times.
-The teams score 153.6 points per game, 7.1 more points than this matchup's total.
-Baylor is 6-4 against the spread and 6-4 overall over its last 10 games, while Creighton has gone 5-5 against the spread and 6-4 overall.
+Baylor is 17-14-0 against the spread this season compared to Creighton's 14-15-0 ATS record.
+The Bears have gone over the point total in 17 games, while Bluejays games have gone over 12 times.
+The teams combine to score 153.6 points per game, 8.1 more points than this matchup's total.
+Baylor is 6-4 against the spread and 6-4 overall in its past 10 games, while Creighton has gone 5-5 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.